toptensoftware/mk.js/readme.md

 When a file rule is invoked, a message is output to the console describing the rule's name and the "subject" file.

-This is an informational only message to describe the file the action is working on.
+This is an informational message to describe the file the action is working on.
 If the subject property is not set, the rule's output is used.

 The primary reason for this property is to provide a nicer output message for compilation steps.

-For example, without the subject property, the message for a compile step might would show the object file name:
+For example, without the subject property, the message for a compile step might show the object file name:

 ```txt